AI SDK ProvidersAmazon Bedrock

 yarn

-pnpm install @ai-sdk/amazon-bedrock
+pnpm add @ai-sdk/amazon-bedrock

 Prerequisites